 Optional Practical Training

-Optional practical training (OPT) is an employment training benefit for work that is directly related to an F-1 student’s major area of study.
+Optional Practical Training (OPT) is an employment authorization benefit for F-1 visa holders.
+OPT allows students to work in fields directly related the student’s major area of study.
 It is intended to provide a student (or recent graduate) with practical experience in their field of study during or upon completion of a degree program.

-Students seeking to work off-campus can choose to utilize their OPT work authorization “pre-completion” (before graduation, typically during a summer break) or “post-completion.”
+Students seeking to work off-campus can choose to utilize their OPT work authorization “pre-completion” (before graduation, typically during a summer break) or “post-completion” (find information for graduating students here).
 Most students have 12 months of work authorization through OPT; those with majors in the STEM fields are eligible for a 24-month extension.

 Requirements for pre-completion OPT:

 - The work needs to be directly related to your area of study.